awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-import-plugins.md

 + Learn how to create a custom plugin in [Custom plugin with Apache Hive and Hadoop](samples-hive.md)\.
 + Learn how to create a custom plugin in [Custom plugin to patch PythonVirtualenvOperator ](samples-virtualenv.md)\.
 + Learn how to create a custom plugin in [Custom plugin with Oracle](samples-oracle.md)\.
-+ Learn how to create a custom plugin in [Custom plugin to change the DAG schedule timezone](samples-plugins-timezone.md)\.
++ Learn how to create a custom plugin in [Changing a DAG's timezone on Amazon MWAA](samples-plugins-timezone.md)\.

 ## What's next?<a name="configuring-dag-plugins-next-up"></a>
 + Test your DAGs, custom plugins, and Python dependencies locally using the [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub\.